codewithminer/Laravel-Mini_Projects/job-board/README.md

 # Laravel Job Board

-A full-featured job board application built with Laravel 11, allowing employers to post jobs and job seekers to apply with their CVs.
+A job board application built with Laravel 11, allowing employers to post jobs and job seekers to apply with their CVs.

 ## Features